oxyde1989/standalone-tn-send-email/README.md

 ## 🐞 Debugging

-- **From version 1.00**, the script will **not generate log file** anymore automatically
-- **From version 1.05**, the **file cleanup has been totally removed**

 In case of need, passing `--debug_enabled` as arg to the script will activate the debug mode: a log file will be generated and placed into `sendemail_log` folder.
 Folder itself and files can be safely deleted manually anytime.
 Calling the script from crontab, with the debug enabled, can lead to problem if the `root` user is the one used and, before invoke the script, the correct working directory is not selected with a `cd` command.

-> **Logs file not expose credentials or access token**, but consider anyway to cleanup everything after a debug session.
+> **Logs file not obviously expose credentials or access token**, but dont forget to cleanup after a debug session anyway to not expose more-or-less sensitive data in your usage context.

 ---

 ## 🔐 Security Concern

-To retrieve TN mail config data, at least `READONLY_ADMIN` or `SHARING_ADMIN` roles are needed for the user that run the script.
+To retrieve TN mail configuration data, at least `READONLY_ADMIN` or `SHARING_ADMIN` roles are needed for the user that run the script.
-**Is highly adviced to use the script in a secured folder**, not accessible to un-priviliged users, to avoid unexpected behaviour.
+**So is highly adviced to only use the script in a secured folder**, not accessible to un-priviliged users, to avoid unexpected behaviour.
-The script will advice you in those scenarios, **but check your dataset permission before use the script.**
+The script will advice you in those scenarios, **so pay attention if some warning are raised on first usage** and fix your dataset permission accordingly.
+There are other check that are performed to improve security (attachment black list, avoiding symlink, CLRF injection, ...), any suggestion is welcome and i will do my best to keep things safest and flexible for all.

 ---